SAP/ownid-developer-tutorial/src/deployment.md

 - Application icon

 2. CNAME

 URLs in the environment include:
 * company.com - your website
-* passwordless.company.com - FIDO2 page
+* passwordless.company.com - JavaScript file in S3 that being directed by CNAME
 * sign.ownid.com - OwnID webapp
 * company.ownid.com - hosted server

 You have to create this CNAME (i.e. passwordless.company.com) and direct to a URL provided by OwnID.
+The steps are:
-OwnID create a certificate that is set in AWS Cloud Front for this specific URL.
-In addition, OwnID also route requests to either the S3 bucket to get the JS file for the front-end or to the hosted server.
+* OwnID create a certificate that is set in AWS Cloud Front for this specific URL
+* You approve the certificate
+* OwnID create a CloudFront distribution
+* You create the CNAME to direct to that distribution

 3. UI integration
 Follow the instructions for Gigya integration